john-itcsolutions/cheirrs/README.md

 `juju scp shared/cheirrs/TO*service/TO_elastos-smartweb-service.grpc_adenine.database_<node-number-eg 1>/__init__.py <machine numder kubernetes-worker/0>:/home/ubuntu/elastos-smartweb-service/grpc_adenine/database/__init__.py`

- After you have covered all 4 nodes:
+ After you have covered the 2 master-x nodes:

 in each:

 `juju ssh <machine number kubernetes-worker/0>`

-`elastos-smartweb-service/run.sh`
+`cd elastos-smartweb-service && ./run.sh`
 .. and wait and watch .. and examine logs in case of errors, which are available at (TODO).
      If all is well, you should be looking at the blockchains' log, on stdout, as the cycles roll every 30 seconds.